 I go back and re-read FOTR and think poor Boromir definitely got shafted.
 The man had good ideas and did his damnedest to contribute, only to get disregarded at every turn.

 Yes, I never liked that either.
 It's part of my dislike of the way that Men always get shafted in the final analysis in Tolkien's world.
 Aragorn, raised among the Elves, is "better" than Boromir, product of an entirely mortal culture ... perhaps that's not what Tolkien intended.
 And that's another discussion, anyway.
 But looking at the context of the Fellowship, and Boromir's ideas being disregarded, assuming for the moment that my interpretation is correct about the effect of the continuous, private battle against the ring that each member of the Fellowship was engaged in, I wonder if Boromir's clear lust for the ring made the others just wary of him overall.
 Unfair, but inevitable.
 They weren't going to overtly confront him about his intentions unless it became absolutely necessary.
 But once you start to doubt someone's intentions, it's hard to take any of their suggestions -- even the obviously good ones! -- without skepticism.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter one three three three as a four place number.
+In the field marked validation number, enter two nine nine six as a four place number.